ftd2xx/ftd2xx/README.rst

 ======

 ftd2xx is a simple python wrapper around the `D2XX DLL`_ from FTDI using ctypes.
-It is based on Pablo Bleyer Kocik's d2xx_ extension.
+The API based on Pablo Bleyer Kocik's d2xx_ extension.

+Version 1.1.0 is compatible with Python 3.
+Please ensure you have FTDI drivers installed or available where the linker looks for shared libraries (e.g., PATH on windows, LD_LIBRARY_PATH or standard library directories on Linux)

 I don't have time to maintain this project, so I am looking for a maintainer.